 Broad Quantification may be utilized as a standalone quantification solution or in combination with xSPECT Quant to provide accurate and reproducible quantification for the nearly all isotopes and collimators used in your imaging facility.

 - Accuracy and reproducibility of quantitative values to the dose calibrator

 - For common SPECT isotopes and parallel-hole collimators

-4xSPECT Quant is not commercially available in all countries.
-Due to regulatory reasons their future availability cannot be guaranteed.
+2xSPECT Quant and Broad Quantification are not yet commercially available in some countries.
+Due to regulatory reasons, their future availability cannot be guaranteed.
 Please contact your local Siemens organization for further details.